Arzuparreta/strudel-studio/README.md

 Visual music editor built on [Strudel](https://strudel.cc/).
 Code remains the source of truth; the UI edits a Pattern Graph / AST that compiles to Strudel.

 **Plugin system:** Extend the editor with custom transforms, plugin graph nodes, and UI panels.
-See [docs/plugin-authoring.md](docs/plugin-authoring.md) and [docs/project-roadmap.md](docs/project-roadmap.md).
+See [docs/plugin-authoring.md](docs/plugin-authoring.md)

 ## Getting started